linked0/smart-contract-hacking/README.md

     getVotingPower[_to] += _amount;
 }
 ```
-This function is a member of DAO contract that inherits from ERC20.
-This kind of accounting make a hole for vulnerability.
-Because a malicious voter can have voting power after transferring their deposit fund.
+This function is a member of a DAO contract that inherits from ERC20.
+This type of accounting creates a vulnerability because a malicious voter can retain voting power even after transferring their deposit funds.

 ##### Solution
 We have to calculate the voting power in transfer-like functions also.